 That might sound like a noble goal but can we afford it?

-“It really is more for less,” explains Jeremy Wyatt, Professor of eHealth Innovation at the University of Warwick.
+“It really is more for less,” explained Jeremy Wyatt, Professor of eHealth Innovation at the University of Warwick for two and a half years.
 “The initiatives need to be cost-saving if they are to be deemed successful.”
 The Institute of Digital Healthcare has recently been set up by WMG, in collaboration with WMS and NHS West Midlands, so that the progress that has already been made in this area can feed into successive projects.
 They are keen to make sure that their research meets stringent academic criteria while simultaneously looking far beyond the boundaries of academic institutions.
 “Collaboration is vital in this area,” continues Prof Wyatt, “If we are to produce effective and new models of care we first of all need to understand the current care on offer.
 The kind of disciplines involved include clinical practice, health technology, sociology, cognitive science and change management.”

 They are currently prototyping the Buddy Radio - a radio that can be used by people suffering from longterm conditions to let their healthcare professionals know how they are feeling.
 It uses the same technology as a mobile phone but the team found that having it packaged as a radio, where the patient adjusts dials according to how they were feeling, made it more effective as a communication tool.
 Getting the design right was crucial - it needed to be an attractive addition to the bedside so that it didn’t end up gathering dust in the bottom of a wardrobe.
 Repacking mobile technology is something that often provides innovative solutions - people who need to regularly update nurses of their condition, for example, may find it most useful to have the necessary mobile technology built into something they wear everyday, like a watch or a necklace.